subha1206/subha1206/README.md

 ### Hi there, I'm Subha Sarkar 👋

-## I'm a Thinker, Developer, and Learner!
+## Thinker, Developer, and Learner!

 - 🔭 I’m currently working on a Blog Platform!
 - 🌱 I’m currently learning Node